HIT AND RUN

 - HOW CAN LOS ANGELES DUI ATTORNEY HELP YOU?

 HIT AND RUN can be prosecuted as a felony or a misdemeanor in California.
 Usually, the difference between a felony and a misdemeanor criminal case filing is determined by the type of damage caused in the course of a collision.
 For example, a collision that results in an injury to a person can be prosecuted as a felony or a misdemeanor under California Vehicle Code section 20001.
-The more sever the injury, the more likely the prosecution will file felony charges.
+The more severe the injury, the more likely the prosecution will file felony charges.
 In contrast, a collision that resulted only in property damage will likely be prosecuted as a misdemeanor under California Vehicle Code section 20002.

 In California, to prove a criminal offense, a prosecutor must prove every element of that offense.
 In California, the elements of hit and run are: